 This creates for many different circumstances in which you could be accused of harassment.
 With this broad definition, we are sure to hold law enforcement and the prosecutor accountable for proving all elements.

 Can You Go to Jail for Harassment in Colorado?

 Each harassment case in Colorado is different.
 Therefore, penalties aren't always the same.
-Harassment is at minimum a class 3 misdemeanor, potentially resulting in:
+Harassment is at minimum a petty offense, potentially resulting in: